nsw42/piju-server/doc/deploy.md

 (Attempts to `pip install` Pillow results in it trying to build from source)

-### Installing pre-requisites for the touchscreen UI
+### Installing prerequisites for the touchscreen UI

 Logged in as root: